jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DiagnosticReport-Lab.page.md

 * For laboratory reports, the `DiagnosticReport.subject` field **SHALL** contain reference to a patient resource.
 References to other resource types are not permissible.
 * The `DiagnosticReport.encounter` field **SHOULD** contain a reference to the encounter associated with the test report if this data is available.
 * The `DiagnosticReport.effective` field **SHOULD** be populated.
 The diagnostically relevant time (known as the “effective time” and typically the time of the procedure)*
 * When results become available, the `DiagnosticReport.result` field will include panels of results (such as a Full Blood Count or Liver Function Test panel) which are represented by observation resources that contain references to other nested Observations.
-Such observations and contained nested observations will implement the [Data Standards Wales Observation Lab]({{pagelink:DataStandardsWales-Observation-Lab}}) profile.
+Such observations and contained nested observations will implement the {{pagelink:DataStandardsWales-Observation-Lab, text: Data Standards Wales Observation Lab}} profile.
 * The `DiagnosticReport.issued` field **SHOULD** be populated.
 The time this version of the report was made available*
 <br><br>